Karak

 Tawny frogmouth family in sheoak tree (Photo: C. Leonhardt)

 Part of the extensive colonial land grant of George Robb, this area has had many uses since European settlement, including for firewood cutting and stock grazing.
-The name ‘firewood’ banksia (Banksia mensiesii) dates from this era.
+The name ‘firewood’ banksia (Banksia menziesii) dates from this era.
 Residential housing was built from the late 1950s around the planned Roe Highway reserve, so that the woodland became enclosed by suburban fences.
 Since that time, Coolbellup residents have used the area for walking, creating informal paths through the bush.
 Local Nyungar people have mentioned learning about bush medicine by visits to this woodland.

 Clearing for the Roe 8 highway commenced in this quiet woodland in January of 2017.
 A mass protest “Enough is Enough”, planned via social media, was held on 12 January 2017.
 Early in the morning hundreds of people of all ages massed along the fencing some dressed in their work clothes.
 Inside the fenced-off zone, two women had locked on to clearing equipment during the night.
 Around 200 meters of fencing was knocked down and protestors swarmed forward and around the clearing equipment.
 Mounted officers drove the protestors back through the bush to the original temporary fencing line and numerous arrests were made.
 Some have estimated that around 2000 people were involved in the mass action, one of the largest in Western Australian history.
 Though it did not stop the bulldozing, it bought the dispute to the attention of many more people.